Eliminating Quantization Errors in Classification-Based Sound Source Localization: Experimental results

-Table~\ref{tab:c2_pnn} lists the performance of the comparison methods on the multi-speaker localization data C2.
-From the table, we see that WAD-3 remains the best decoding method in almost all cases; {MSE(wo) still fits the soft labels the best, including GLC, SLD, and the proposed ULD.} We also observe that GLC is slightly better than the proposed ULD.
-This phenomenon may be caused by that GLC is also an injective-mapping-based encoding method, which has taken the inter-class similarity into the account.
+Table~\ref{tab:c2_pnn} lists the performance of the comparison methods on the multi-source data C2.
+From the table, we see that WAD-3 remains the best decoding method in almost all cases; MSE(wo) still fits the soft labels best, including GLC, SLD, and the proposed ULD.
+We also observe that GLC is slightly better than the proposed ULD.
+This phenomenon may be caused by the extreme smoothness of GLC, making it more conducive to model training in challenging scenarios like multi-source localization.

-Here we have to note that, GLC and ULD have different advantages over each other, and therefore can be used together.
-To investigate this strategy, we designed a joint training method using weighted loss, with training objectives for both ULD and GLC: ``$\alpha$ULD+$(1-\alpha)$GLC'' where $\alpha \in [0,1]$ is a tunable parameter.
-Table \ref{tab:c2_joint} lists the performance of the combined encoding method with respect to $\alpha$.
-From the table, we see that the combined encoding method outperforms its components, i.e. GLC and ULD, significantly.
-The best performance of the combined encoding method appears at $\alpha = 0.2$.
+Note that GLC and ULD exhibit distinct advantages---while one emphasizes greater smoothness, the other prioritizes higher precision, suggesting their combined use.
+We designed a joint training method using weighted loss with training objectives for both ULD and GLC: ``$\alpha$ULD+$(1-\alpha)$GLC'', where $\alpha \in [0,1]$ is a tunable parameter.
+Table~\ref{tab:c2_joint} lists the performance of the combined encoding method with respect to $\alpha$.
+From the table, we see the combined encoding method significantly outperforms its components, i.e. GLC and ULD.
+The best performance of the combined method appears at $\alpha = 0.2$.

-Finally, we conducted an experiment on both a highly-reverberant simulated data L2 as well as the real-world data.
-The results are shown in Table~\ref{tab:l2_exp}.
-From the table, we see that the experimental phenomena are consistent with the other experiments.
-Specifically, ULD consistently outperforms one-hot.
-The combined encoding method ``$\alpha$ULD+$(1-\alpha)$GLC'' achieves the best performance.
-MSE(wo) continues to demonstrate its compatibility with the soft label family.
-WAD-3 remains superior to the other decoding methods.
+Finally, we conducted experiments on a set of highly challenging datasets, L2, and real-world datasets featuring two speakers with significant reverberation and considerable distance from microphones.
+As shown in Table~\ref{tab:l2_exp}, results are overall consistent with previous experiments, showcasing sustained superior performance of our method.
+However, given the adverse conditions, ACC is notably low.
+Classification error predominates over quantization error, limiting performance gains.